 Each program description provides an estimated budget sheet for planning purposes.
 The Undergraduate Business Program offers some competitive merit-based scholarships for students who submit a completed scholarship application by the deadline.
 Learn more about funding and financial aid.

 No. Students receive credit towards their Undergraduate Business degree on Kenan-Flagler approved programs and can meet UNC General Education and second major or minor requirements while abroad.
-Our study abroad advisors are trained academic advisors and work with students individually on the type of credit they receive and how it is applied to their degree.
+Our study abroad advisors work with students individually on the type of credit they receive and how it is applied to their degree.